How evolvedMD boosted its bottom line by prioritizing healthy employees

 Sofia Ahmed, Dr. Ruth Nutting, and Sentari Minor

-As a leader in the integration of behavioral health services, evolvedMD realizes the need for being proactive to better serve patients looking for help.
-The COVID-19 has put the spotlight on pediatric mental health and has prompted us to address the increased demand for high-quality mental health services for this younger population.
+Earlier this week, the American Academy of Pediatrics, American Academy of Child and Adolescent Psychiatry, and Children's Hospital Association declared a national emergency in children's mental health.
+As a leader in the integration of behavioral health services, evolvedMD realizes the need for being proactive to better serve this population during this crisis, prompting us to tackle the increased demand for high-quality mental health services.
 To address this harrowing need, evolvedMD recently launched an innovative integrated pediatric behavioral health program in collaboration with Granger Medical Clinic in Salt Lake City.

 At evolvedMD, we see the urgent need for pediatricians and behavioral health professionals to address this crisis before it worsens.